trikit/trikit/README.md

 10  total               nan 10178930 20951135 10772205
 ```

-A faceted plot by origin comparing combining actual and estimates can
+A faceted plot by origin comparing combining actuals and estimates can
 be obtained by calling the `BaseChainLadderResult`'s plot method:

 ```python